After covering lots of ground in my trusty La Sportiva shoes, I decided to start my hiking journey with the Ultra Raptor II.

 It comes in both men’s and women’s versions, and wide sizes are available too providing a better fit for those with a wide forefoot or toes.

 In examining the Ultra Raptor II, it’s vital to highlight a few places where it didn’t hit the mark.
-For instance, despite being handy trail running shoes, their side mudguard didn’t deliver in muddier conditions, reducing the trail bite heel.
+For instance, despite being handy trail running shoes, their side mudguard didn’t deliver in muddier conditions, reducing the trail bite feel.

 Consequently, those seeking rock climbing shoes may find the Ultra Raptor II GTX or the II mid-GTX better equipped.